"There is no sale without the story; no knockout without the setup."

 Author of Jab, Jab, Jab, Right Hook: How to Tell Your Story in a Noisy Social World

 Quality content is key to audience engagement.
 You can hit an audience as many times as you’d like, you can spend as much money as you please on branding efforts that plaster your name all over the place.
-But the name of the game in modern marketing is quality.
+But the name of the game in modern content marketing is quality.
 Without great content, you can’t engage a great audience - and your marketing success rates don’t stand a chance.

 Quality Over Quantity